jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Fetch Resource Complex Data.md

   - [Sample](#sample-1)
 ### Type "connection"
 #### Introduction
-Passing-in the keyword "**connection**" for the param "data_type", the API returns the Azure's original API response of "Virtual Network Gateway - Connections", with the details of some associated resources, e.g. Local Network Gateway.
+Passing-in the keyword "**connection**" for the param `data_type`, the API returns the Azure's original API response of "Virtual Network Gateway - Connections", with the details of some associated resources, e.g. Local Network Gateway.

 #### Content